dkosmari/System-Font-Replacer/README.md

    to use it.

-## Custom font outside the Wii U Menu
+## "Use custom fonts only for Wii U Menu"

-If you disable the "Only replace on Wii U Menu" option, the font will show up in any other software that requests the system font.
+If you disable this option, the font will show up in any other software that requests the system font.
 Some of them may crash, or might not render properly because the characters have different sizes than the original font.
-To avoid surprises, leave this option enabled ("■").
+To avoid surprises, leave this option enabled ("*yes*"), so only the Wii U Menu is affected by the custom font.
+If you trust your custom font to not crash the on-screen keyboard, the System Settings, the Friends List, etc, you can disable this option ("*no*").